 I have researched preoccupation as a means of understanding the current issues people are dealing with that could potentially begin to be addressed through mindfulness.
-I asked some questions to my instagram followers to get an idea of their current worries as well as things that help them and make them feel calm.
+This is shown through studies such as The Mental Health Foundation’s Mental Health in The Pandemic study.
+I also asked some questions to my instagram followers to get an idea of their current worries as well as things that help them and make them feel calm.

 Here I explored the responses to the questions I asked on instagram.
 I tried working larger with this experiment to make it more expressive and impactful.
 The deepest area features the responses about what people are worried about at the moment.
 I did this as a way of displaying them as waves of these thoughts crashing in and disrupting our lives.
 However, the waves dissipate and soften out as the responses to things and places ,which are calming, come into the picture.

 To provide visual inspiration for how typography could be applied to my work, I